 The third point to notice is the difference in the height of the curves.
-In both panels, the red curve - which corresponds to setting Website equal to 1 for all observations - lies below the blue curve, corresponding to Website equal to 0.
+In both panels, the curve that corresponds to setting Website equal to 1 for all observations lies below the curve corresponding to Website equal to 0.
 This simply illustrates the large negative coefficient on the standalone Website coefficient in Table 3.
 In other words, magazines with websites generally have lower advertising prices than those without them, controlling for reader homogeneity.

 Thus the figure conveys the three important findings from Table 3: first, regardless of whether magazines have websites, homogeneous audiences are more valuable than diverse audiences, confirming the importance of targeted advertising.
 Second, the effect of a companion website has generally been to lower advertising prices in the print edition, even adjusted for circulation.
-But third, the effect of launching web editions has only heightened the importance of targeted advertising, by inflating the relative premium for homogeneous audiences.
+But third, the effect of launching Web editions has only heightened the importance of targeted advertising, by inflating the relative premium for homogeneous audiences.
 Another way to state this is that magazines that have a greater scope to target advertising are better able to withstand the adverse consequences of the Internet.
 This is because the difference between the vertical heights of the curves is smallest at extreme values of each demographic.

-4.2 Additional Results: The Share of Readers using the Internet
+4.2.
+Additional Results: The Share of Readers Using the Internet

 We now turn to our second measure of the advent of the Internet: the share of readers at each magazine that regularly use the Internet.
-Table 4 presents the results of estimating Equation 2 using ShareOnline as the Internet variable.
+Table 4 presents the results of estimating Equation (2) using ShareOnline as the Internet variable.

-Columns 1 and 2 of Table 4 show that ShareOnline is associated with a decrease in advertising rates.
-As before, the fit is better in Column 2 which includes category fixed-effects, and an F-test again rejects the hypothesis that these are zero.
-We therefore maintain these fixed-effects going forward.
+Columns (1) and (2) of Table 4 show that Share-Online is associated with a decrease in advertising rates.
+As before, the fit is better in Column (2), which includes category fixed effects, and an F-test again rejects the hypothesis that these are zero.
+We therefore maintain these fixed effects going forward.
 The base HHI coefficients remain positive and highly significant.

-Column 3 of Table 4 interacts ShareOnline with the HHI measures.
-Two of the base HHIs remain positive, while HHI Gender is negative.
+Column (3) of Table 4 interacts ShareOnline with the HHI measures.
+Two of the base HHIs remain positive, although HHI Gender is negative.
 Note, however, that these coefficients represent the premium for targeted advertising when ShareOnline is zero, which is the case in less than 0.5% of our observations.
 The interaction terms are all positive and highly significant, denoting a complementarity between targeted advertising and the Internet use of readers.
 The magnitude of the coefficients on these terms show that the premium for homogeneous audiences increases rapidly with the Internet use of readers.
-The HHI Gender effect turns positive at even moderately low values of ShareOnline.
-To see this, we demean ShareOnline in Column 4.
-Doing so implies that the coefficients on the base HHIs represent marginal effects at the mean of the distribution, and shows that these coefficients are all positive and highly significant.
+The HHI Gender effect turns positive at even moderately low values